NetApp/trident/docs/dag/kubernetes/integrating_trident.rst

 **Choosing a backend driver for Cloud Volumes ONTAP**

 Cloud Volumes ONTAP provides data control along with enterprise-class storage features for various use cases, including file shares and block-level storage serving NAS and SAN protocols (NFS, SMB / CIFS, and iSCSI).
-The compatible drivers for Cloud Volume ONTAP are ``ontap-nas``, ``ontap-nas-economy`` or ``ontap-san`` .These are applicable for Cloud Volume ONTAP for AWS, Cloud Volume ONTAP for Azure, Cloud Volume ONTAP for GCP.
+The compatible drivers for Cloud Volume ONTAP are ``ontap-nas``, ``ontap-nas-economy`` or ``ontap-san``.
+These are applicable for Cloud Volume ONTAP for AWS, Cloud Volume ONTAP for Azure, Cloud Volume ONTAP for GCP.

 Element (HCI/SolidFire)